hjian42/Geo-Twitter2019/README.md

 To use our model implementation, you should visit the github page [GEODIST-PyTorch](https://github.com/yuxingch/GEODIST-PyTorch).
 There are four models in the github repository:
   - baseline models: frequency model and syntactic model
   - GEODIST model: region-specific embeddings
-  - DialectGram model: a wrapper of DialectGram model to use in our framework
+  - DialectGram model: a novel approach to compose dialect-sensitive word embeddings, based on Adaptive Skip-gram.

 ### Acknowledgement